 - Scientific and medical discoveries or inventions

-- A specifically shaped chair
+- A chair with a specific shape

 - A word or phrase